stonefruit/web-dev-basics-1/README.md

 This tutorial is meant for basic learners, with the aim of providing easily accessible tools and content so that further experimentation and exploration can proceed.

-Basic html/css/js is used in this module instead of industry standard libraries (such as React) as this course is meant to be short and require as little dependencies as possible.
+Basic html/css/js is used in this module initially, and React is used subsequently as it will improve productivity and feedback to the student (at the cost of a lot of magic though).

 ## Duration